swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 - Here to Stay!
 @ulend

 Note: To summarize, Vue is getting more popular day-by-day and has started gaining adoption.
 People around you are already using Vue or learning Vue.
 The latest release of 2.6 has brought some performance improvements as well.
 It's flexible, in the sense that it doesn't force you to use any particular template-syntax or TypeScript.
 Heck, you can even use Pug and Stylus if you don't like closing HTML tags.
 The mobile ecosystem is quite mature now and ready to take on your requirements.
-And it's sustainable, so it's here to stay for a long time.
+Plus it's sustainable, so it's here to stay for a long time.

 ---?image=vue3.jpg&size=auto 80%

 Note: Aaand Vue 3 is coming!
+Despite what you may have heard, it doesn't force you to use TypeScript.
+It's your choice, as developer experience has always been of utmost importance to Vue's principles.
 Today's closing talk will go into more details about it so stay tuned!

 ---